gabrielakinola/gabrielakinola/README.md

 <br/>
 <br/>

 Software Engineer with over 1 year of experience with Node.js, Express.
-I have knowledge of Git, AWS, APIs, Linux, DBs (relational and non-relational).
+I have knowledge of Git, AWS, APIs, Linux, DBs (non-relational).
 <br/>
 <br/>